Property in Probate? Why you need specialist home insurance

 Probate house sale

-The cover we offer in our home insurance is able to protect your property if it is currently unoccupied or not whilst it is awaiting sale.
-You can request basic cover or more enhanced options if there are contents within the property.
-We’re happy to discuss your options to ensure you have the right cover in place for your specific circumstances.
+The cover we offer in our home insurance is able to protect your property if it is unoccupied or not whilst it is awaiting sale.
+You can choose basic cover or more enhanced options if there are contents within the property.
+We’re happy to discuss your options to make sure you have the right cover in place for your specific needs.

 MORE ABOUT PROBATE PROPERTY INSURANCE